CBD is more popular than you think

 The poll noted that while CBD is rising in popularity across all age groups, younger adults between 18 and 29 are more aware of CBD and its than are older adults.
 According to the poll, 20 percent of adults between 18 and 20 use CBD, 16 percent of adults between 30 and 49 do, and 11 percent of adults between 50 and 64 are users of CBD.

-Although CBD is legal in the US, the FDA’s position is a little confusing, and has only approved one product, Epidiolex, for use in treating seizures.
+Although CBD is legal in the US, the FDA’s position is a little confusing and has only approved one product, Epidiolex, for use in treating seizures.
 While over-the-counter CBD is still legal and widely available, because of the FDA’s limited scope, purveyors of CBD are not allowed to make specific claims, evidence of therapeutic use for a wide variety of ailments notwithstanding.
 An article published by Harvard Medical School noted that some CBD manufacturers have come under the FDA’s scrutiny for making indefensible claims such as potential use in treating cancer, which is simply not true.
-It may have some benefit in treating the nausea and side effects of chemotherapy and other traditional cancer treatments, but CBD is not a treatment for the cancer itself.
-The Harvard Medical School article does outline several potential benefits, suggesting that although more research is needed, it may be an option for those seeking to manage anxiety, insomnia and chronic pain, and may be more beneficial than traditional over-the-counter pain remedies and NSAIDs such as aspirin and ibuprofen.
+It may have some benefits in treating nausea and side effects of chemotherapy and other traditional cancer treatments, but CBD is not a treatment for cancer itself.
+The Harvard Medical School article does outline several potential benefits, suggesting that although more research is needed, it may be an option for those seeking to manage anxiety, insomnia, and chronic pain, and maybe more beneficial than traditional over-the-counter pain remedies and NSAIDs such as aspirin and ibuprofen.